About 50km (31mi) northeast of Zanzibar Island (more accurately, ‘Unguja’) lies the archipelago’s second largest landmass, Pemba.

 A beautiful, unspoiled expanse of forest in its own right, it also hosts the Pemba flying fox (an enormous but completely harmless fruit bat), various species of monkey and miniature antelope.

 Ngezi Forest Reserve is home to Zanzibar’s three endemic bird species, the Pemba scops owl, Pemba white-eye, and Pemba violet-breasted sunbird.

 Low visitor numbers: Pemba is ideal if you’re looking to escape the crowds.
-Beaches are quieter, snorkelling reefs barely visited and on the whole the island exudes exclusivity, while still retaining enough accommodation options to suit most budgets.
+Beaches are quieter, snorkeling reefs are barely visited, and on the whole, the island exudes exclusivity while still retaining enough accommodation options to suit most budgets.